 Reward: Post-hike food and drink

 Experts say a person burns 650 to 700 calories for every hour of snowshoeing.
 One butter tart can be 300 calories.
 So I felt no guilt as I inhaled two butter tarts at the Kawartha Butter Tart Factory in Warsaw on our way back into Peterborough.
 Make it your sweet reward!
 Note: The Kawartha Buttertart Factory is now located at 713 County RD 4, Peterborough.

 Our plan for downtown Peterborough: we’d only visit places Stavros didn’t frequent during his two-year stay.
 So for our post-hike warm-up, we made a beeline for Karma’s Café (221 Hunter St.) where we noshed on Tibetan momos and butter tea.

-Next –not sure how this was possible – but Stavros had never been to the Canadian Canoe Museum on Monaghan Road (open 10 to 5 most days).
+Next –not sure how this was possible – but Stavros had never been to the Canadian Canoe Museum on Monaghan Road.
 Best one hour on a wintry afternoon.

 Every hike involves a pint.
 While Stavros enjoyed Riley’s Pub as a student, we stuck to our plan to try something new and parked ourselves on a bench at St. Veronus Café & Tap Room on the corner of Water and Hunter streets and sampled some of their award-winning Belgian beer.
 A great (impromptu) winter road trip!